lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 System on Chip (SoC)
 *********************

-The PocketBeagle2 is powered by the AM6232 SoC, which is a high-performance, low-power processor designed for embedded applications.
+PocketBeagle 2 is powered by the AM6232 SoC, which is a high-performance, low-power processor designed for embedded applications.
 The AM6232 integrates dual ARM Cortex-A53 cores, a Cortex-M4F core, and various peripherals to support a wide range of functionalities.
 It is optimized for power efficiency and performance, making it suitable for applications requiring